focat69/celestalx/README.md

 # CelestalX
 Roblox lua scripts + possible executor in near future???????

+Latest Update:
+Added a new Arsenal hub that has no key! (dark hub now uses keys inside of git scripts)
-Update: Removed *prison life* from CXSpy cause it's pretty much useless and doesn't fit with the actual function of CXSpy, to, well, spy.
+Removed *prison life* from CXSpy cause it's pretty much useless and doesn't fit with the actual function of CXSpy, to, well, spy.

 ## Some scripts we offer